arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 Now you can open the Arduino Lab for MicroPython, connect Alvik and open the example called `hello_world.py` in the `examples` folder.
 If everything works as expected you'll see something like the following image:

 ![Hello World OLED](assets/hello.png)

-7. Test `bender.py`

-Open the example called `bender.py`, launch it and see on your display the image of Bender's robot.

 ## Want More?